 Good warm up exercises

 Warm-ups should mobilise all the main joints, and increase the heart rate and blood supply to the muscles.
-The picture above shows examples of good warm up exercises for a general workout:
+The following exercises are all good for warming up:

 Warm up exercises for short workouts